-Implementing DevOps in your organization
+Implementing DevOps workflow in your organization

 If you haven’t yet implemented a DevOps process in your organization, the task can seem daunting.
 Keep in mind—it is not only a process shift but a cultural shift as well.

-As you strive for successful DevOps adoption, consider implementing it in stages.
+As you strive for successful DevOps workflow adoption, consider implementing it in stages.
 Depending on where your organization currently stands, you may want to build on an agile approach for DevOps implementation.